aarongustafson/aaron-gustafson.com/src/posts/2022-10-06-thoughts-on-the-proposed-websites-and-software-applications-accessibility-act.md

 There’s more to it than that, but it’s a reasonable summary.
 I suggest reading [Senator Duckworth’s summary doc](https://www.duckworth.senate.gov/imo/media/doc/22.09.27%20SxS%20-%20Websites%20and%20Software%20Applications%20Accessibility%20Act%20FINAL.pdf) for more detail as well.

-## We shouldn’t strive for same-ness
+## We don’t all need "the same" experience

 In Section 3 of the WS3A, a part of the definition for "accessibility" is the requirement for people with disabilities to be able “to engage in the same interactions as” people without disabilities.
 This sounds good on first blush, but I think "the same" could be misleading.